5 Ways Indoor Cats Can Get Fleas—and How To Prevent Them

 How to Prevent Fleas and Ticks on Indoor Cats

 Finally, some good news: fleas and ticks can be prevented by simply applying monthly treatments.
 In fact, Evans suggests a full spectrum spot-on treatment that also protects against heartworms.
+Yes, even indoor cats can get heartworm disease as heartworms are carried by mosquitoes (which can easily make their way into the house).

 "Unfortunately, I haven't seen any holistic or DIY flea preventatives that are effective," Evans adds.
 Because fleas carry diseases and other parasites (like the bacteria responsible for cat scratch fever and tapeworms if a flea is ingested), you definitely want to make sure your indoor or outdoor cat is covered—even in the winter months.